 However, the compensation committee does not formally "benchmark" our executive officers' compensation to a specific percentile of our peer group.
 Instead, it considers competitive market data as one factor among many in its deliberations.
-The compensation committee exercises independent judgment in determining appropriate levels and types of compensation to be paid based on its assessment of several factors, including recommendations of the Executive Chairman and the Chief Executive Officer with respect to the compensation of executive officers (other than their own compensation), Company and individual performance, perceived criticality, retention objectives, internal fairness, current compensation opportunities as compared with similarly situated executives at peer companies (based on review of competitive market analyses prepared by its compensation consultant) and other factors as it may deem relevant.
+The compensation committee exercises independent judgment in determining appropriate levels and types of compensation to be paid based on its assessment of several factors, including recommendations of the chairman and the Chief Executive Officer with respect to the compensation of executive officers (other than their own compensation), Company and individual performance, perceived criticality, retention objectives, internal fairness, current compensation opportunities as compared with similarly situated executives at peer companies (based on review of competitive market analyses prepared by its compensation consultant) and other factors as it may deem relevant.

-The chart below is based on the peer data reviewed by our compensation committee in setting target compensation levels for our Chief Executive Officer and Chief Financial Officer for fiscal year 2018 and shows a comparison, for illustrative purposes, of the elements of fiscal year 2018 target total compensation for our Chief Executive Officer and Chief Financial Officer against chief executive officer and chief financial officer compensation for our U.S. peer group.
+The chart below is based on the peer data reviewed by our compensation committee in setting target compensation levels for our current Chief Executive Officer, our former Chief Executive Officer and our Chief Financial Officer for fiscal year 2019 and shows a comparison, for illustrative purposes, of the elements of fiscal year 2019 target total compensation for each Chief Executive Officer and our Chief Financial Officer against chief executive officer and chief financial officer compensation for our U.S. peer group.

-We have chosen to present this data for our current Chief Executive Officer and Chief Financial Officer only, rather than all of our named executive officers, because chief executive officer and chief financial officer are the two roles for which our compensation committee has access to the most comparable company data, and because these are the two roles most responsible for setting our strategic direction and articulating it to financial markets and investors (and therefore for which alignment of interests with shareholders is most important).
+We have chosen to present this data for our current Chief Executive Officer, our former Chief Executive Officer and our Chief Financial Officer only, rather than all of our named executive officers, because chief executive officer and chief financial officer are the two roles for which our compensation committee has access to the most comparable company data, and because these are the two roles most responsible for setting our strategic direction and articulating it to financial markets and investors (and therefore for which alignment of interests with shareholders is most important).
 We chose to present only the comparison against the U.S. peer group because our U.S. peer group consists of companies with which we are most likely to compete for talent, and is therefore the more important of the two peer groups in our compensation committee's analysis.